two-n/um-3d-plane/README.md

-*requirements for generating data* csv must be named `UM_Chessboard_Data.csv` csv must have the following column format: name,x_values,y_values,z_values,year `name` data must be capitalized to match in-app dictionaries for color and images (e.g. "Accenture") `z_values` and `y_values` must be swapped in the csv after receiving them from the client due to the way three.js draws on the canvas
+*requirements for generating data* csv must be named `UM_Chessboard_Data.csv` csv must have the following column format: name,x_values,z_values,y_values,year `name` data must be capitalized to match in-app dictionaries for color and images (e.g. "Accenture") `z_values` and `y_values` must be swapped in the csv after receiving them from the client due to the way three.js draws on the canvas